zmkfirmware/zmk/docs/docs/features/soft-off.md

 Here are the properties for the node:

-- The `compatible` property for the node must be `zmk,wakeup-trigger-key`.
+- The `compatible` property for the node must be `zmk,gpio-key-wakeup-trigger`.
 - The `trigger` property is a phandle to the GPIO key defined earlier.
 - The `wakeup-source` property signals to Zephyr this device should not be suspended during the shutdown procedure.
 - An optional `output-gpios` property contains a list of GPIO pins (including the appropriate flags) to set active before going into power off, if needed to ensure the GPIO pin will trigger properly to wake the keyboard.
 This is only needed for matrix integrated combos.
 For those keyboards, the list should include the matrix output needs needed so the combo hardware is properly "driven" when the keyboard is off.